- 1 boneless whole pork loin roast (3 to 4 pounds)

 - 1/4 cup sour cream

-- Preheat oven to 350°.
-Place roast in a shallow roasting pan; rub with garlic halves and sprinkle with salt and pepper.
+- Place roast in a shallow roasting pan; rub with garlic halves and sprinkle with salt and pepper.
 Top with herbs.
-Arrange apples, onions and sliced garlic around roast; dot with butter.
+Arrange the apples, onions and sliced garlic around roast; dot with butter.
 Combine 1 cup cider and soy sauce; pour over top.

-- Bake, uncovered, 1-1/4 to 1-1/2 hours or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°), basting occasionally with pan juices.
+- Bake, uncovered, at 350° for 1-1/4 to 1-1/2 hours or until a meat thermometer reads 160°, basting occasionally with pan juices.
 Remove the roast, apples and onions to a serving platter; keep warm.
-Let stand 10 minutes before slicing.
+Let stand for 10 minutes before slicing.

 "If I make this again, I'll make a few adjustments.
 I ended up with a crowd for dinner and had very little leftover, so apparently it was good!
 Unlike other reviewers, I thought the herbs were an appropriate amount.
 I could not find "sparkling apple cider", so I used apple juice.
 I think this led to a sauce that was too thin and didn't hold up well, so I would try harder to find that or substitute cider rather than juice.
 I didn't save any of the sauce for leftovers, and the pork got dry when we tried to eat it the next day.
 It seemed to be too many apples along the side, I cut that back - I ran out of room in the pan anyway!
 No one really wanted those anyway.
 I loved the amount of garlic.
 Smells delicious!
 Served with fresh applesauce (which was better than the apples roasted with the pork), roasted sweet potatoes, and green beans for a great company dinner night!"